BAM Road

 BAM Road is 4.300 km of off-road through Siberia

-BAM Road is one of the toughest adventure roads left on this planet.
-It’s a real test of physical and mental endurance.
-The BAM road is an old railway service track that runs roughly alongside a railway track, in extreme Siberia, Russia.
-It's filled with everything from rickety old bridges to waist high water crossings and at points being miles from civilization.
+BAM Road is one of the toughest adventure roads remaining on this planet, presenting a genuine test of physical and mental endurance.
+This old railway service track runs roughly alongside a railway track in extreme Siberia, Russia, featuring everything from rickety old bridges to waist-high water crossings and, at points, being miles from civilization.

 What is the BAM in Siberia?

-This unmaintained road was constructed in the early 1970’s to build the BAM railway, from Vanino on the Russian pacific coast through Komsomolsk, Fevralsk, Tynda, Severobaikalsk, Ust Kut, Bratsk and back to the Trans-Siberian Highway near Taishet.
-The BAM road is an old service road used during the construction of the railway.
-It has seen little if any maintenance since then, so it is said to be in a very poor state.
+This unmaintained road was constructed in the early 1970s to build the BAM railway, stretching from Vanino on the Russian Pacific coast through Komsomolsk, Fevralsk, Tynda, Severobaikalsk, Ust Kut, Bratsk, and back to the Trans-Siberian Highway near Taishet.
+The BAM road is an old service road used during the railway's construction, experiencing little, if any, maintenance since then, resulting in a very poor state.
 The road is passable only by the most extreme off-road vehicles and adventure motorcycles.
-Riding the BAM road in Russia is not an experience that can be accurately described in words alone.
-It is possibly one of the most exciting adventure roads left in the world.
+Riding the BAM road in Russia is an experience that cannot be accurately described in words alone, making it possibly one of the most exciting adventure roads left in the world.

 How long is the BAM Road in Siberia?